PlayerData/Sharder/README.md

 end
 ```

-All shards returned by `database_names_for_shard_group` in the configurator will have the migration applied on running `rails db:migrate`.
-The `schema_migrations` table in the default database will also be updated.
+All shards returned by `shard_names_for_shard_group` in the configurator will have the migration applied on running `rails db:migrate`.
+The `schema_migrations` table in the default shard will also be updated.

-After applying migrations, or when running `rails db:schema:dump`, a sample database from each schema group will be dumped.
-The default database is dumped to `db/schema.rb` as normal, with other shard groups being dumped to `db/schemas/<shard_group_name>.rb`.
+After applying migrations, or when running `rails db:schema:dump`, a sample shard from each schema group will be dumped.
+The default shard is dumped to `db/schema.rb` as normal, with other shard groups being dumped to `db/schemas/<shard_group_name>.rb`.

 ## Contributing